UW-Macrostrat/macrostrat/services/column-footprint-editor/README.md

 feedback on create new project and import

+09/01/21:

+Can add a known geometry by pasting either geojson or wkt into text box.

 ### Bugs:

 Strange console error, `Cannot read property 'getSelectedIds' of null`, on stopDragging event